rootsongjc/awesome-cloud-native/README.md

 - [kube-capacity](https://github.com/robscott/kube-capacity) - A simple CLI that provides an overview of the resource requests, limits, and utilization in a Kubernetes cluster.
 - [kube-downscaler](https://github.com/hjacobs/kube-downscaler) - Scale down Kubernetes deployments after work hours.
 - [kube-fledged](https://github.com/senthilrch/kube-fledged) - A kubernetes add-on for creating and managing a cache of container images in a kubernetes cluster.
+- [kube-lineage](https://github.com/tohjustin/kube-lineage) - A CLI tool to display all dependencies or dependents of an object in a Kubernetes cluster.
 - [kube-linter](https://github.com/stackrox/kube-linter) - KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.
 - [kube-ps1](https://github.com/jonmosco/kube-ps1) - Kubernetes prompt info for bash and zsh.
 - [kube-shell](https://github.com/cloudnativelabs/kube-shell) - Kubernetes shell: An integrated shell for working with the Kubernetes CLI.